John Nicolaas Block

+Early life

 John Block was born as the son of a schoolteacher in Amsterdam.
 After World War II he applied for a job with KLM but wasn't hired.
 He joined the Dutch airforce and became an airforce pilot.
 After his service he briefly worked with a radio division of the Dutch postal services and obtained his commercial aviation licence.

+Airline founder

-Together with Martin Schröder he founded Martinair.
+Together with Martin Schröder he founded Martin's Air Charter, which was renamed Martinair 8 years later.
 They introduced leisure travel by plane in the Netherlands.
+Block left Martinair in 1965.

-Block left the company in 1965 and shortly after bought the 'sleeping' airline Transavia Limburg which he renamed to Transavia. he built up the airline from scratch and ten years later Transavia had a marketshare of 45% of the Dutch holiday market.
+In 1966, Block bought the 'sleeping' airline Transavia Limburg and refounded it as Transavia.
+It was originally established as an air charter operator.
+Block built up the airline from scratch and ten years later Transavia had a marketshare of 45% of the Dutch holiday market.
 After a quarrel with some investors Block left Transavia in 1975.

 He went on and founded the small company Jetstar Holland BV in 1977.
 As such he introduced the use of executive jet travel in the Netherlands.
-He sold the company soon after to an investment holding and went back to the larger scheme: in 1984 he founded the airline Air Holland that went public in 1989.
+He sold the company soon after to an investment holding and went back to the larger scheme.

+In 1984, Block founded the airline Air Holland that went public in 1989.
+Block left Air Holland in 1991 following a fall in profits.